 “We want to be the best place for audio creators.
 We’ve only scratched the surface of the creative potential in audio,” said Ek.

-Hit hard by the Joe Rogan controversy, Ek earlier said that the company will now add content advisories to podcast episodes that discuss Covid-19.
+Hit hard by the Joe Rogan controversy, Ek said that the company will now add content advisories to podcast episodes discussing Covid-19.

 The advisory will lead to Spotify’s Covid-19 hub, which contains up-to-date information about the pandemic.

 The Covid advisory on podcasts comes after popular singers Neil Young, Joni Mitchell and Nils Lofgren had their music removed from the platform in protest of Rogan’s podcast, where he suggested that healthy young people don’t need the Covid vaccine.